CodeAndLoathing/CodeAndLoathing/content/post/Credentials-for-PowerShell-scripts.md

     $Password = ConvertTo-SecureString -AsPlainText "mySecretPassword333" -Force
     $Credential = New-Object System.Management.Automation.PSCredential ($Username, $Password)
 ```
-While this works - it is only as secure as how tightly you've buttoned down read access to your script file since you'd have the password sitting right there in plaintext.
+While this works - it is only as secure as however tightly you've buttoned down read access to your script file since you would have the password sitting right there in plaintext.

-Note that you can easily retrieve the plaintext password if running in the same PowerShell session using GetNetworkCredential:
+Note that you can easily retrieve the plaintext password from the PSCredential object if running in the same PowerShell session using GetNetworkCredential:
 ```powershell
     $Credential.GetNetworkCredential().Password
     mySecretPassword333